 For an autumn song that grandparents or great grandparents born in the early 1900s will have listened to, Adam Aston recorded it in 1932 with the Syrena-Electro orchestra conducted by Henryk Wars.
 A tango that exemplified the rage for the genre after World War I in Poland, turning the Argentinian tunes into a particularly nostalgic form also influenced by Jewish music.
 Another tale of withering love, it was written by Polish Jewish composers Artur Gold and Andrzej Wlast at the height of their creativity in Polish popular music of the time.
 Both like many of their contemporaries died tragically during the War, Artur Gold at Treblinka and Andrzej Wlast in the Warsaw Ghetto.

 Zanim zwiędnie jak kwiat, pozwól odejść mi w świat

 Jesienne róże szepczą cicho o rozstaniu”

 Before it dies like a flower, let me go into the world,

-Polish songs have continued to sing about loss at this time of year and remind us not only of the wonderful richness of the music scene in the inter-war period and how such brilliant composers and performers could be cut down in their prime, but of the defiance of jazz in the early 1950s when under communist rule it was forbidden, only to be even stronger in clubs and at home.
+Polish songs have continued to describe loss at this time of year and remind us of the wonderful richness of the music scene in the inter-war period and the tragedy of how such brilliant composers and performers were cut down in their prime.
+Also the defiance of jazz in the early 1950s when under communist rule this music was forbidden, only to be even stronger in clubs and at home.